23 Best Italian desserts in Italy To Go For

 There are sweet and savory crostata pies depending on the filling.
 Sweet crostata comes with sweet fruits, most commonly cherries, apricots, and peaches.
 Savory crostata is filled with vegetables, cheese, meat, seafood, and fish.

-One of the most popular crostata pies is ricotta and lemon zest-based crostata called crostata di ricotta from central Italy.
+One of the most popular crostata pies is the ricotta and lemon zest-based crostata called crostata di ricotta from central Italy.

 9. FRITTELLE (or FRITOLE ALLA VENEZIANA) – Yummy Italian Carnival fritters from Venice